cs3org/OCM-API/IETF-OCM.md

 `criteria`, the Sending Server MAY still include `must-exchange-token` voluntarily.

-The Sending Server MUST NOT create a share for a combination of resource type, share type, and protocol that the Receiving Server does not advertise in its Discovery response.
-Specifically, for the share's `resourceType` and `shareType`, and for each protocol offered in the `protocol` object, the Receiving Server's `resourceTypes` array MUST contain an entry whose `name` equals the `resourceType`, whose `shareTypes` array contains the `shareType`, and whose `protocols` object contains that protocol's `-receive` property.
+The Sending Server SHOULD NOT create a share for a combination of resource type, share type, and protocol that the Receiving Server does not advertise in its Discovery response.
+Specifically, for the share's `resourceType` and `shareType`, and for each protocol offered in the `protocol` object, the Receiving Server's `resourceTypes` array SHOULD contain an entry whose `name` equals the `resourceType`, whose `shareTypes` array contains the `shareType`, and whose `protocols` object contains that protocol's `-receive` property.
 Each such combination corresponds to an entry in the "OCM Share Payloads" registry (see [IANA Considerations](#iana-considerations)).
+For backwards compatibility reasons, the Sending Server MAY still send a share with the `file, user, webdav` combination if the Receiving server does not advertise it, as it MAY be assumed to be supported.

 When the notification includes `protocol.webapp`, the Sending Server MUST expose the `exchange-token` capability and a `tokenEndPoint`,